Speed up things in scalac and sbt

 echo 'synchronous_commit = off' >> /etc/postgresql/9.6/main/postgresql.conf

-This change saved me like 30-40% of time, each time I run integration tests on CI.
+This change saved me about 30-40% of the time, each time I run integration tests on CI.

 There are other things you can try out when it comes to testing against a database, but they are more invasive, so I will describe them later on.